Hemanth-Ambati/FAQ-College-Bot/README.md

-# Welcome to our College bot
+# Welcome to my FAQ College bot

 This bot project was created using the Empty Bot template, and contains a minimal set of files necessary to have a working bot.